JunsangYooUSC/RESNET18_KV260/src3/readme.txt

-version 1
+version 2
-- uses only off-chip memory
+- uses on-chip memory for activations
-- minimum pragmas applied
+- pragmas applied
 - no parallel
-- no packing
+- packing
-- use float
+- use 8bit fixed